 - Regularly litigates in State and Federal Court for school districts

-Shelli was recognized as an Illinois Super Lawyer in 2021 by Super Lawyers Magazine.
+Shelli was recognized as an Illinois Super Lawyer from 2021-2023 by Super Lawyers Magazine.
 She is also consistently been named a Leading Lawyer by Law Bulletin Publishing.

 Shelli was recognized by Crain’s Chicago Business as 2018 Notable Women Lawyers for her distinguished career in the field of education law.
 She has also been named to the annual “40 Under 40” by Law Bulletin Publishing, which selects and recognizes 40 attorneys under the age of 40 based on nominations by their clients, peers and the legal community.